formative-cybering/superdirt-voltage/README.md

 // new pitch synth
 // set your channels for pitch synths here
-// they will be usable at p1 and p2
-~pitchChannels = [1, 2];
+// they will be usable at p[channel], so p1 and p2 in this example ~pitchChannels = [1, 2];

 SynthDef(\persistentPitch, {